 There are restrictions if you've made the loss on a sale or disposal to someone you're connected with.
 See the section below on losses to family members and ‘connected people'.

 Step 1 - You must first deduct any allowable losses from gains you've made in the same tax year.
-For example, if you've made both gains and losses in 2013-14, you must deduct those losses from those gains.
+For example, if you've made both gains and losses in 2013 to 2014, you must deduct those losses from those gains.

 Step 2 - If you still have gains after deducting your allowable losses, you should check whether the gains are more than the annual tax-free allowance.
 The annual tax-free allowance is known as the Annual Exempt Amount.
-Nearly everyone who lives in the UK gets this tax-free allowance - it's £10,900 for individuals for 2012-13.
+Nearly everyone who lives in the UK gets this tax-free allowance - it's £10,900 for individuals for 2012 to 2013.

 If your gains are below this amount, there's no Capital Gains Tax to pay.